Vintage BMW Motorcycle Owners

 NO counter-torque (anti-torque) method is needed on these (ONLY!) types of forks when tightening at the center.

-NOTE: here, the procedure is re-said a bit differently:
+NOTE: The procedure is re-said a bit differently, below:

 Re: LATE MODEL AIRHEAD FORKS: